joe9/akb/README.md

 ## Credits

-Special thanks to the God of Arcan/Durden
+Special thanks to the Mr. Bjorn Stahl, the God of Arcan/Durden.

 ## License